Lisinopril and HydrochlorothiazidePronunciation

 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection.
 Evaluation of the hypertensive patient should always include assessment of renal function.

-Lisinopril and Hydrochlorothiazide Tablets have been evaluated for safety in 930 patients including 100 patients treated for 50 weeks or more.
+Lisinopril and Hydrochlorothiazide has been evaluated for safety in 930 patients including 100 patients treated for 50 weeks or more.

 Adverse experiences occurring in greater than one percent of patients treated with lisinopril plus hydrochlorothiazide in controlled clinical trials are shown below.